Asset based financing can be a solution for companies who are either growing or experiencing troubling times.

 A Team Approach

-ABL, coupled with a tranche of “last out” or subordinated debt, may be a safer approach for many middle-market businesses.
+ABL, coupled with a tranche of "last out" or subordinated debt, may be a safer approach for many middle-market businesses as opposed to large, cash-flow term loans with one lender.
 It may offer a lower overall risk profile and support for capital preservation.
 Being able to turn to a team of lenders with deeper resources, as opposed to one lender, also may mitigate risk in executing strategies in a company’s future—whether that’s navigating through a crisis or even executing a growth plan.

 The proof of this strategy can be seen in the strong relationships built over the years between ABL lenders and junior debt partners.
 These relationships offer benefits for all participants: